OutSystems/docs-odc/src/eap/configuration-management/configuration-management.md

 Open your app in ODC Studio and go to **Data** > **Settings** to add or edit settings.
 You need to publish your app after any changes you make.

-In the ODC Portal, for all apps **of a given stage only** you can:

-* View or override the default values of the settings for the stage
+In the ODC Portal, for all apps **of a given stage only** you can view or override the default values of the settings for the stage.

 From the ODC Portal menu, click **Configuration**.
 An accordion format displays a list of configurations by type such as settings and timers.

 ![Configuration management screen](images/configuration-management-pl.png "Configuration management screen")

 To see the list of settings, click the down arrow and open the accordion.
 A list of settings displays.
 To change values, click a setting.
-When you click on the setting, a sidebar opens and displays the current values.
+The sidebar opens and displays the current values.

 After you make the changes, apply the settings to make the new values available.

-Remember
-settings are stage-specific.
+Remember, settings are stage-specific.

 ## Managing timers